joshbegley/nyt-latest/README.md

 https://nytimes.com/interactive/2024/04/22/world/taiwan-earthquake-hualien.html

 **How to Age Fingernails, and Other Tips From a Movie Makeup Book**\
-`Emily Schubert has done makeup and prosthetics on movies like “Uncut Gems” and “Good Time.”
+`Emily Schubert has done makeup and prosthetics on movies like “The Sweet East” and “Good Time.”
 She shares her tricks in a new book with A24.`\
 https://nytimes.com/2024/04/22/style/a24-book-emily-schubert.html

 **Scenes of Protests at Columbia, Yale, M.I.T. and N.Y.U.**\